djradon/public-notes/t.cs.traits.md

 - #scala
   - but "Scala supports "traits", although these should have been called mixins (there is no explicit conflict resolution)."
     - https://github.com/traitsjs/traits.js
+- #c-sharp has default interface methods, but no fields/data

 ### #c-sharp